Obtaining a Stormwater Permit

-Any activity which will construct or fully reconstruct a new single-family home, OR disturb 3,000 square feet or more of land or involve the movement of 100 cubic yards or more of soil is required to provide stormwater management, and may require a Stormwater Permit, under the Natick Stormwater Management & Erosion Control Bylaw (Stormwater Bylaw).
+Any activity which will construct or fully reconstruct a new single-family home, OR disturb 3,000 square feet or more of land or involve the movement of 250 cubic yards or more of soil is required to provide stormwater management, and may require a Stormwater Permit, under the Natick Stormwater Management & Erosion Control Bylaw (Stormwater Bylaw).
 There are three types of approvals under the Stormwater Bylaw with different thresholds.

 - Any Land Disturbance, excluding new or reconstructed single-family home, greater than 3,000 square feet, but not exceeding 20,000 square feet.
 Land disturbance includes any activity that causes a change in the position or location of Soil or a change in the patterns of drainage and/or infiltration of water.

 - The construction of a new Drainage Facility or alteration of an existing Drainage Facility greater than 3,000 square feet, but not exceeding 20,000 square feet.

-- The addition, on-Site redistribution, or export of greater than or equal to 100 cubic yards, but not exceeding 750 cubic yards of Soil.
+- The addition, on-site redistribution, or export of greater than or equal to 250 cubic yards, but not exceeding 1000 cubic yards of Soil.